Makayacine/Finance/Bulls,Banks & Bollinger/README.md

 🐂 Bulls, Banks & Bollinger 📈
 Quantitative Analysis of South African Bank Stocks

+🔗 Contents
 Project Overview

+Objectives

+Key Findings & Conclusions

+How to Run the Notebook

+Project Structure

+Future Work

+Author

+License

+📝 Project Overview
 This project provides a comprehensive quantitative analysis of five major South African bank stocks listed on the JSE: Standard Bank (SBK.JO), FirstRand (FSR.JO), Nedbank (NED.JO), Absa Group (ABG.JO), and Capitec (CPI.JO).
 The analysis covers data acquisition, exploratory data analysis (EDA) including statistical and visual insights, and the backtesting of classical technical trading strategies.
 A key focus is on understanding return distributions, assessing risk metrics, and evaluating strategy performance with the crucial inclusion of transaction costs.

 The notebook is designed to be a clear, step-by-step narrative, making the complex financial analysis accessible and easy to follow.

-Objectives
+🎯 Objectives
+Our primary goals for this analysis are:

-Data Acquisition & Cleaning: Download 10 years of historical stock data (Close prices and Volume) from Yahoo Finance and perform robust cleaning to handle missing values, spurious zeros/negatives, and extreme outliers.
+📊 Data Acquisition & Cleaning:

+Download 10 years of historical stock data (Close prices and Volume) from Yahoo Finance.

+Perform robust cleaning to handle missing values, spurious zeros/negatives, and extreme outliers.

-Exploratory Data Analysis (EDA):
+🔍 Exploratory Data Analysis (EDA):

 Analyze daily return distributions (mean, standard deviation, skewness, kurtosis).